HalilKelew/HalilKelew/README.md

 - 👋 Hi, I’m Halil Kelesh
 - 👀 I’m interested in reading books
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java  and HTML5
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me xllklw@gmail.com